cfe-lab/CFEIntact/docs/io.md

 # Inputs and Outputs

-To use HIVIntact, you need to provide a filepath to a `.fasta` file that contains the sequences you want to analyze.
+The only input is a path to a `.fasta` file that you want to analyze.
 This file should include the genomic sequences of interest.

 Once the analysis is complete, HIVIntact will generate four output files: